The Impact of Global Conflicts on Indian Tourism: A Closer Look

 - Apr 9

-- 1 min read
+- 2 min read

-Over 23,000 flights have been cancelled across the Gulf region.
+Over 23,000 flights have been canceled across the Gulf region.
 Airfares on key European routes to India have nearly doubled.
+Travel expenses may increase by 20–30 percent soon.
+Hotels are seeing cancellations, and airlines have added fuel surcharges.
+These factors create a challenging environment for both travelers and service providers.

 For a brief moment, the Indian tourism industry dared to dream of a full recovery.
 After years of pandemic-induced hibernation and a choppy post-COVID rebound, 2026 was supposed to be the year international backpackers returned to the beaches of Goa, the palaces of Rajasthan, and the hostels of the Himalayas.
-Instead, a new crisis 800 kms away is rewriting the narrative.
+Instead, a new crisis 800 kilometers away is rewriting the narrative.

 The ongoing Iran - Israel - US war has not only devastated the cradle of ancient civilizations but has also thrown a massive roadblock into the flight path of the modern global traveler.
 For India, which relies heavily on Gulf transit hubs to bring in budget-conscious adventurers from Europe and the Americas, the turbulence is becoming unbearable.